brianj-kim/gopronto-admin/backend/README.md

 # Backend

 Backend repository of the gopronto-admin project.

-Pleaser refer for the .env setting from the project README.md.
+## Instructions to run the backend
+1. Add an environment file(.env) to the backend(gopronto-admin/backend/)
+  - add your own database credentials in the .env file
+  - add your own JWT_SECRET in the .env file

+Example of file:

+    DATABASE_USER=<your database id>
+    DATABASE_PASSWORD=<your database password>
+    DATABASE_NAME=<your database name>
+    DATABASE_PORT=<your database port>
+    DATABASE_HOST=<your database address>

 ## Installation